monero-blackball/monero-blackball-site/README.md

 This file contains outputs from the following:

 * HashVault through 26 August 2018
-* XMRPool through 26 August 2018
+* XMRPool through 4 September 2018
 * SupportXMR through 27 August 2018

 ### Instructions for Use